Patients at this hospital have a 'ticket to ride'

 Blanco said she did not need to seek formal approval to institute the new system.
 "The director of nursing periodically attended our committee meetings and could have said something if she was opposed," she notes.
 "Since she didn't, we assumed we had nursing's approval."

-In addition, the committee took the form "everywhere" — i.e., to a whole series of committees, include QI, as an informational measure.
+In addition, the committee took the form "everywhere" — i.e., to a whole series of committees, including QI, as an informational measure.

 How the form works

 Blanco explains how the "ticket" works in practice.
 "If a patient needs to go to radiology, the floor calls and says, 'Bring down Mrs. Smith in Room 3427, and call transportation.'
 Transportation takes the ticket to the floor, finds the patient's nurse, and then fills out the ticket."

 The nurse signs the form and the transporter signs the form.
 (Below the section where the nurse signs the form is a place for comments.)
 The nurse signs both her name and phone number, so if a radiology tech gets the ticket and does not understand something, he knows exactly who to call.
 "That's part of the National Patient Safety Goal — to have the opportunity to ask questions and to have those questions answered," Blanco notes.

 When the patient leaves radiology and goes back to the room, there is a section for the tech to make comments — such as, "IV infiltrated," or "We could not do the test because the patient was too nervous."